-Perform the following steps on a Windows Primary Server to increase the heap space for the ZENworksJoinProxy service:
+Perform the following steps on a Windows Primary Server to increase the heap space for the ZENJoinProxy service:

-- 1 Run ZENworksJoinProxyw in the command prompt. - 2 In the ZENworks Join Proxy Properties window, click the Java tab. - 3 Modify the Maximum memory pool from 1024 to a higher value.
+- 1 Stop the ZENMonitor, ZENServer, ZENLoader and ZENworks Join Proxy services. - 2 Run ZENJoinProxyw in the command prompt. - 3 In the ZENworks Join Proxy Properties window, click the Java tab. - 4 Modify the Maximum memory pool from 1024 to a higher value.